sleak-lbl/weekly-emails/items/jupytercon.md

 at
 <https://jupytercon.com/participate/#Call%20for%20proposals>

-The call for proposals closes on July 20, 2020, and notifications will be sent on August 10.
+The call for proposals closes at 11:59pm AoE on July 22, 2020, and notifications will be sent on August 10.
 Presenters of 30-minute conference talks are eligible for a free pass to the main conference week.